 For example, Limited Liability Companies (LLCs) and Limited Liability Partnerships (LLPs) can be difficult to divorce, if you don’t have a specific provision in your articles of organization about how to handle the removal of an LLC member or LLP partner.
 In some cases, it may result in the LLC or LLP being dissolved entirely, requiring it to be reformed as a new entity if the remaining partners or members want to continue doing business together.
 A shareholder in a corporation, on the other hand, can “divorce” by simply selling their shares in the company and walking away with cash in hand, provided they don’t mind leaving the assets behind with the remaining shareholders.
 Otherwise, that too may result in a complicated process of dissolving the company entirely, if some other arrangement can’t be reached.

 Fortunately, if you find yourself looking to split up with your business partners, you can look to the experienced guidance of the business law attorneys at Blodnick, Fazio and Clark.
 The commercial litigation attorneys at Blodnick, Fazio & Clark are skilled and knowledgeable in the area of business law and commercial transactions.
-With an office conveniently located in Garden City, Nassau County, the firm provides high-quality legal care at reasonable prices.
+With an office conveniently located in Garden City, Nassau County, and Babylon in Suffolk County, the firm provides high-quality legal care at reasonable prices.
 If you require legal assistance concerning antitrust litigation, dissolution of a business, protecting your business from divorce, or another commercial litigation matter, call (516) 280-7105 or fill out our contact form for a free consultation.